-First, an OMC imports crude oil from an oil producing nation like UAE.
+First, an OMC imports crude oil from an oil-producing nation like UAE.
 The cost and freight are the initial costs incurred on the same.
-Import charges (plus insurance charges, losses due to transportation and port fees) are further added to the same.
+Import charges (plus insurance charges, losses due to transportation, and port fees) are further added to the same.
 Next, the Government of India adds Customs Duty on such crude oil, after which they are carried to the refinery houses.

-The refineries charge Refinery Transfer Charge for their work.
+The refineries charge Refinery Transfer Charges for their work.
 After that, such refined oil is sold to the dealers by the OMC at Depot Price after incurring inland freight on the same.
 So the total desired price is the result of all the Cost & Freight charges, Import charges, Refinery Transfer Price, Inland Freight, OMC’s Marketing costs, and Profit margin.

 In addition, the Central Government of India adds Excise Duty on the Depot Price and the State Governments add State VAT on the same.
 Further, the dealers also add their commission which is calculated on the basis of per liter.
 So, after adding all the costs and taxes, we get the Retail Price that a consumer pays for buying a liter of petrol or diesel.

 If you compare the prices of diesel and petrol in the South Asian nations, you would find that the prices in India are always the highest.
 This is because our Government regulates the prices by imposing taxes.
-Ironically, when you would see the prices of the crude oil dropping, Indian government increases the Excise Duty and State VAT to not let the retail prices of diesel and petrol fall.
-On the other hand, when the prices of crude oil rises, here the Government doesn’t reduce the said taxes so that the prices of the fuels in the nation don’t undergo fluctuations.
+Ironically, when you would see the prices of crude oil dropping, the Indian government increases the Excise Duty and State VAT to not let the retail prices of diesel and petrol fall.
+On the other hand, when the price of crude oil rises, here the Government doesn’t reduce the said taxes so that the prices of the fuels in the nation don’t undergo fluctuations.

-Besides, there is no doubt in stating that the prices of diesel and petrol would vary from one state to another in India due to differences in commission pattern of OMCs and transportation charges.
+Besides, there is no doubt in stating that the prices of diesel and petrol would vary from one state to another in India due to differences in the commission pattern of OMCs and transportation charges.